liao961120/pynote/docs/content/notes/README.md

 ## About

-This is where I write my notes for Python.
-A web site is generated from the notes here, which can be found at <https://pynote.netlify.com>
+This is where I write my notes for Python, which is served at a [web site](https://pynote.netlify.com.

 Each page of this web site is generated from a Jupyter notebook.
-You can find the source of these notes at [liao961120/pynote](https://github.com/liao961120/pynote)
+You can find the source of these notes at [liao961120/pynote](https://github.com/liao961120/pynote).

 ## Build the Site